emissary-ingress/emissary/reference/filter-reference.md

    sets the `max-stale` Cache-Control directive on requests, and also ignores the `no-store` and `no-cache` Cache-Control directives on responses.
-This is useful for maintaining good performance when working with identity providers with mis-configured Cache-Control.
+This is useful for maintaining good performance when working with identity providers with misconfigured Cache-Control.
  - `insecureTLS` disables TLS verification when speaking to an identity provider with an `https://` `authorizationURL`.
 This is discouraged in favor of either using plain `http://` or [installing